 Refraction – in the atmosphere

-Different frequencies of signal from any one satellite can be used to minimise this effect.
-But not all satellites can do this and may only broadcast over one PUBLIC frquency.
+Using two signal frequencies from one or more satellite constellations can be used to minimise this effect.
+But not all satellite constellations can do this and may only broadcast over one PUBLIC frquency.

-More ion Dual Frequency (JBarbeau Via @Mirko) on medium.com
+More on Dual Frequency (JBarbeau Via @Mirko) on medium.com

 Reflection – near the ground (Multipath Effects)

-If you run close to building you will sometimes see your post-run track veer away from the building and into the middle of the road.
+If you run close to buildings you will sometimes see your post-run track veer away from the building and into the middle of the road.
 Your watch is picking up a reflected signal from the building which must have travelled further.
 Hence the maths puts you somewhere other than where you really are.
-I reckon this can give 1-3m of error in my experience.
+I reckon this can give at least 1-3m of error in my experience.